Transformations of High-Level Synthesis Codes for High-Performance Computing: Scalability Transformations

 For complex codes it is common to partition functionality into multiple modules, or \emph{processing elements} (PEs), streaming data between them through explicit interfaces.
-In contrast to conventional pipelining, PEs arranged in a streaming dataflow architecture are scheduled separately when synthesized by the HLS tool.
+In contrast to conventional pipelining, PEs arranged in a dataflow architecture are scheduled separately when synthesized by the HLS tool.
 There are multiple benefits to this: \begin{itemize}[leftmargin=*] \item \emph{Different functionality runs at different schedules}.
 For example, \emph{issuing} memory requests, \emph{servicing} memory requests, and \emph{receiving} requested memory can all require different pipelines, state machines, and even clock rates. \item Smaller components are more \emph{modular}, making them easier to reuse, debug and verify. \item The effort required by the HLS tool to schedule code sections increases dramatically with the number of operations that need to be considered for the dependency and pipelining analysis.
-Scheduling logic in smaller chunks is thus beneficial for compilation time. \item Large \emph{fanout}/\emph{fanin} is challenging to route on real hardware, (i.e., $1$-to-$N$ or $N$-to-$1$ connections for large $N$).
-This is mitigated by partitioning components into smaller subparts and adding more pipeline stages. \item It is cheaper to \emph{stall} and \emph{reset} smaller PEs, as the signal has to propagate to less logic in a single cycle. \end{itemize} To move data between PEs, communication channels with a handshake mechanism are used.
+Scheduling logic in smaller chunks is thus beneficial for compilation time. \item Large \emph{fan-out}/\emph{fan-in} is challenging to route on real hardware, (i.e., $1$-to-$N$ or $N$-to-$1$ connections for large $N$).
+This is mitigated by partitioning components into smaller parts and adding more pipeline stages. \item The fan-in and fan-out of control signals (i.e., stall, reset) \emph{within} each module is reduced, reducing the risk of these signals constraining the maximum achievable frequency. \end{itemize} To move data between PEs, communication channels with a handshake mechanism are used.
 These channels double as synchronization points, as they imply a consensus on the program state.
-In practice, channels are (with the exception of I/O) always FIFO interfaces, and support standard queue operations \texttt{Push}, \texttt{Pop}, and sometimes \texttt{Empty}, \texttt{Full}, and \texttt{Size} operations.
-They thus occupy the same shift register or memory block resources as other buffers (see \secref{fifo_buffering}).
+In practice, channels are always FIFO interfaces, and support standard queue operations \texttt{Push}, \texttt{Pop}, and sometimes \texttt{Empty}, \texttt{Full}, and \texttt{Size} operations.
+They occupy the same register or block memory resources as other buffers (\secref{fifo_buffering}/\secref{random_buffering}).